-Tomatoes are the most popular salad ingredient, but they’re so popular because they can be found in every meal.
+Tomatoes are the most popular salad ingredient, but they are so popular because they can be found in every meal.
 You can use them to decorate, make fresh juices or stews, or add them to any recipe you might want to create!

 Some of the many benefits of tomatoes include:

 Tomatoes are an excellent source of vitamin A, which helps protect your eyesight.
-They also contain lycopene and powerful antioxidant properties that can fight all types of free radicals in the body to prevent oxidation of serum lipids!
+They also contain lycopene and powerful antioxidant properties that can fight all types of free radicals in the body to prevent serum lipid oxidation!

-Numerous studies have shown that tomatoes can help you feel full longer, which improves the efficiency of the digestive system.
+Many studies have shown that tomatoes can help you feel fuller longer, which improves the efficiency of the digestive system.
 Tomatoes are the perfect food for your skin – they can even relieve sunburn due to their high vitamin C and antioxidant content.

-Tomatoes are naturally high in potassium, making them an ideal option for anyone with high blood pressure, kidney disease, or chronic fatigue.
+Tomatoes are naturally high in potassium, making them an ideal option for anyone suffering from high blood pressure, kidney disease, or chronic fatigue.

-The list in a nutshell is only there to underline the great importance of tomatoes and their phenomenal impact on human health.
+The list in a few words is only here to highlight the great importance of tomatoes and their phenomenal impact on human health.

 What if I told you that overripe tomatoes are the key to a better garden?
-Well, give them there!
+Well, give them away!

-The only thing you need to do is find pots, dirt, and tomato slices.
+The only thing you need to do is find some pots, soil and tomato slices.
 It’s easy!
 Your home will be full of the most delicious fresh produce in no time.

-Follow these simple steps to get these super beneficial friends into your garden:
+Follow these simple steps to get these super beneficial friends in your garden:

 Step 1:

 First, take four slices of tomatoes.
-They need to be about an inch thick for the seeds to take root properly in their new home!
+They should be about an inch thick so the seeds can properly establish themselves in their new home!

 2nd step: